2i2c-org/kpis/book/finances.md

 ## Budget projections

 The following plots show our revenue projections under different sets of assumptions.
-They go 12 months into the future.
+They go 18 months into the future.
 There are three key figures, described below.

-1. Our **weighted projected revenue** where opportunity totals are weighted by their expected probability.
+1. Our **committed revenue** which only includes opportunities with an active contract or awaiting contracting.
-2. Our **committed revenue** which only includes opportunities with an active contract or awaiting contracting.
+2. Our **estimated revenue** where opportunity totals are weighted by their expected probability.
-3. Our **best-case scenario total revenue** which reflects revenue if every lead is successful.
+3. Our **best-case scenario revenue** which reflects revenue if every opportunity is successful.

 ```{code-cell} ipython3
 ---